-confidential_client (ConfidentialAppAuthClient)

-ConfidentialAppAuthClient with a valid id and client secret

-- scopes (string) A string of space-separated scope names being requested for the access tokens that will be used for the Authorization header.
-These scopes must all be for the same resource server, or else the token response will have multiple access tokens. - access_token (string) Initial Access Token to use, only used if expires_at is also set.
-Must be requested with the same set of scopes passed to this authorizer. - expires_at (int) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch) - on_refresh (callable) Will be called as fn(token_data) any time this authorizer fetches a new access_token
+- confidential_client (ConfidentialAppAuthClient) client object with a valid id and client secret - scopes (str) A string of space-separated scope names being requested for the access tokens that will be used for the Authorization header.
+These scopes must all be for the same resource server, or else the token response will have multiple access tokens. - access_token (str) Initial Access Token to use, only used if expires_at is also set.
+Must be requested with the same set of scopes passed to this authorizer. - expires_at (int, optional) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch) - on_refresh (callable, optiona) A callback which is triggered any time this authorizer fetches a new access_token.
+The on_refresh callable is invoked on the OAuthTokenResponse object resulting from the token being refreshed.
+It should take only one argument, the token response object.
+This is useful for implementing storage for Access Tokens, as the on_refresh callback can be used to update the Access Tokens and their expiration times.

-Globus SDK Configuration
+1.7 Globus SDK Configuration